-Samuel began performing professionally in 2008.
-A solo tour in France shortly followed as well as a solo tour of the east coast of America.
-During his US tour, Samuel had the privilege to meet some of the world’s finest jazz musicians, including: Cassandra Wilson and Herlin Riley.
-These experiences re-kindled his love for jazz and later resulted in him studying a BA honors degree in Jazz Composition between 2010 and 2013.
+Samuel began performing flamenco concerts professionally in 2008.
+A solo tour of France shortly followed as well as a solo tour of the east coast of America.
+During his US tour Samuel had the privilege to meet some of the world’s finest jazz musicians, including: Cassandra Wilson and Herlin Riley.
+These experiences re-kindled his passion for jazz music and subsequently resulted in him studying a BA honors degree in Jazz Composition between 2010 and 2013.
 During his undergraduate studies Samuel performed few flamenco concerts due to his academic commitments and work for the Gil Evans family, transcribing and reconstructing four orchestral works: Loie, Lotus Land, Greensleeves and Moon and Sand.
 These reconstructed scores were subsequently published by the Gil Evans Estate and are now performed by jazz orchestras worldwide.
 The legendary jazz guitarist Kenny Burrell later described Samuel’s musicianship as “Masterful!”